Santa Rosa, California: Rail

+The Amtrak Thruway 7 bus provides daily connections to/from Santa Rosa (with a curbside stop at 2012 Range Avenue), Martinez to the south, and Arcata to the north.
+Additional Amtrak connections are available from Martinez station.

 Air

-Charles M. Schulz–Sonoma County Airport located just north of Santa Rosa is served by United, American, Alaska, and Avelo Airlines.
-Nonstop flights are available to San Francisco, Los Angeles, Burbank, San Diego, Santa Ana, Portland, Seattle, Las Vegas, Denver, Dallas, and Phoenix.
+Charles M. Schulz–Sonoma County Airport located just north of Santa Rosa is served by American, Alaska, and Avelo Airlines.
+Nonstop jet flights are available to Los Angeles (LAX), Burbank (BUR), San Diego (SAN), Santa Ana Orange County Airport (SNA), Portland (PDX), Seattle (SEA), Las Vegas (LAS), Phoenix (PHX) and Redmond, Oregon (RDM) with seasonal nonstop service operated to Dallas/Fort Worth (DFW) and Palm Springs (PSP).
+A Sonoma-Marin Area Rail Transit (SMART) train station is located near the airport with shuttle bus service available between the rail station and the airline passenger terminal.
 Sonoma County Airport Express buses also connect Santa Rosa with Oakland International Airport and San Francisco International Airport.

 Motor-minimal travel

 The Prince Memorial Greenway is a developed bicycle and pedestrian path along Santa Rosa Creek through downtown and out to the west of town.
-Near Railroad Square, it connects directly to the Joe Rodota Trail, a paved path which goes to Sebastopol.
+Near Railroad Square, it connects directly to the Joe Rodota Trail, a paved path which terminates in Sebastopol.
 Santa Rosa is on the path of the partially-developed Great Redwood Trail which will run "from San Francisco Bay in Marin County to Humboldt Bay in the north."